grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 ---
 id: register-an-extension
-title: Register an Extension from your App plugin
+title: Register an extension from your app plugin
 sidebar_label: Register an extension
 sidebar_position: 1
 description: Learn how to register an extension from your app plugin.